awertnex/heaven-hell_continuum/README.md

   <img src="resources/logo/128x128.png" alt="minecraft.c">
 </h1>

-**a 1:1 minecraft clone but in C with the C99 standard, as best as I could, with minimal library usage if any.\
+**a 1:1 minecraft clone but in C99, with minimal library usage if any.
-It still builds fine without `-std=c99`**

 ## dependencies
 - [raylib](https://github.com/raysan5/raylib) by [raysan5](https://github.com/raysan5)